-BLS International shares zoom 13% on securing 3 year contract from MEA - BusinessToday
+BLS International shares zoom 17% on securing 3 year contract from MEA - BusinessToday

-Shares of BLS International Services Ltd soared in Thursday's trade as the company secured a three-year contract from the Ministry of External Affairs (MEA) to establish and operate Indian visa application centres in China.
-The stock jumped 13.61 per cent to hit a day high of Rs 316.80.
+Shares of BLS International Services Ltd soared on Thursday as the company secured a three-year contract from the Ministry of External Affairs (MEA) to establish and operate Indian visa application centres in China.
+The stock jumped 16.60 per cent to settle at Rs 325.15.

 "Under the terms of the agreement, BLS International will be responsible for establishing and managing Indian Visa Application Centres (IVACs) in Beijing, Shanghai, and Guangzhou, offering streamlined, secure and customer-friendly visa services.
 The IVACs will incorporate enhanced infrastructure, advanced technology and multilingual staff to ensure a seamless experience for applicants," the tech-enabled services firm stated in an exchange filing.